 With an appliance priced as high as this, there’s no way to argue that “it’s worth every dollar”.
 It’s not.

 If you’re after a ‘bang-for-your-buck’ product, unfortunately, this just isn’t one of them.
-This is, by all means, a luxury product.
+The Sharp SMD2480CS Microwave Drawer is, by all means, a luxury product.

 That being said, it will take your kitchen to the next level like no other microwave.